codeforamerica/codeforamerica.org-archive/playbooks/engagement/reach/identify-underrepresented-groups.md

 ---
 layout: 		resource
 title: 			"How to: Expand your reach"
-subtitle: 		Use census demographics to identify underrepsented groups in your community engagement proces.
+subtitle: 		Identifying underrepsented groups in your community engagement proces.
 nav-breadcrumbs:
   - "Playbooks": "/playbooks/"
   - "Engagement": "/playbooks/engagement/"